Aryailia/archive-tetrachan-v0/README.md

         * HTML5's FileReader API, SQLite, IndexedDB
         * Interfacing with pre-installed Rikaichan dictionaries (which are just JMDict).
 May have issue with WebExtensions vs XUL incompatibility.
     * Also can't use OED's API, may want to parse HTML instead.
 Or use Longman.
+* Plugin-alternative Website (Node and Browser)
+    * Going to use express for the general case since bandwidth load is on user.
+I believe Express will handle all the redirection, etc.
 * Plugin-alternative Website Hosted (Good for demos)
     * ./test/httpsserver.js is the stripped down of a the node fetcher that was intended my attempts at understanding how this works
-* Plugin-alternative Website
-    * Going to use express for the general case since bandwidth load is on user.
-I believe Express handles all the redirection etc.
 * Mobile App
     * Not started
     * May want to consider [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_app) approach